 Frequently, a certification body has a field of expertise.
 For instance, construction, or medical devices or information technology.
 Make sure that the certification body’s field of expertise matches your needs.

 Think far ahead.
 Check if your company’s vision, size certification future needs could be satisfied by the same certification body.
 As an example, If this year you have a target to be certified by ISO 9001 and next year to be certified by ISO 27001, make sure that the chosen certification body will be able to cover both of your needs as well.

 Last but not least, trust your guts.
 At the end of the day, the contractual relationship between the certification body and your company should be based upon trust.
-Make sure there is a human element into this.
-Maintaining your certification could be a challenging journey with ups and down.
+Make sure there is a human element in this.
+Maintaining your certification could be a challenging journey with ups and downs.